Windrush Scandal: Who is the Windrush generation in the UK and the Windrush history explained

 Hide AdAdvertisement

-Hide AdAfter their arrival in Tilbury on 22 June 1948, passengers were temporarily housed in a shelter in south west London, close to an employment exchange in Brixton, where some of them sought work.
+The first wave of the Windrush generation arrived in Tilbury, Essex on June 22 1948, and passengers were temporarily housed in south west London, close to an employment exchange in Brixton, where some of them sought work.

 Many of the migrants only intended to stay in the UK for a few years, and although a number returned, the majority remained and settled permanently.